Benjas333/pyKickAPI/README.md

 > PyPI didn't like `kick_api`, a friend of mine recommended me `betterKickAPI`, and I liked it.
 So, re-branded to `betterKickAPI`.

 > [!TIP]
-> Also try [kickpython] that includes his own WebSocket implementation!
+> Also try [kickpython] that includes its own WebSocket implementation!

 ## Installation